ctorres345/TransformerDemoApp/README.md

-# TRANSFORMER DEMO APPLICATION
+### TRANSFORMER ANDROID APPLICATION

-This project has been develop as a technical mobile test for Aequilibrium.
+This project has been develop as a technical mobile test for Aequilibrium

-## REQUIREMENTS
+## Requirements

 Create an application that makes use of their AllSpark API to manage a list of transformers and perform different use cases with that data.